Appdynamics/mark-nodes-historical/README.md

 The above solution does not work in some instances due to the following reasons:

 1. This will ONLY work if the instrumented application shuts down gracefully, this is seldom the case for containerised applications.
-2. The .Net agent has not implemented a similar solution, it's only available for Java.
+2. The .Net agent has not implemented a similar solution
 3. The minimum time the Controller can be configured to mark nodes as historical is 1 hour, this is too long in most cases as it results in false-positive alerts.
 The setting is called `node.retention.period` .
-4. No granularity to selectively apply the setting (in 3 above) to a set of applications.
+4. No granularity to selectively apply the setting (in 3 above) to a set of applications or tiers.

 This project was created to resolve the stated limitations, the script runs at a pre-defined scheduled interval and mark nodes that have not reported to the controller over a pre-defined 'node availability threshold' period as historical nodes.
-The process runs only on a predefined application.
+The process runs only on a set of predefined application.

 Historical nodes are not visible in the controller, as a result, it is important to keep an audit trail of all nodes that were marked as historical by this script.
 The Audit log is located in the `logs` folder of the project.